Photo: Rita Sirirud Vatnehol

 Photo: Svein Are Sirirud Vatnehol

-In an effort to preserve and strengthen the traditions of the bunad, five non-governmental organizations in Norway have banded together to nominate the bunad for Intangible Cultural Heritage status through UNESCO, the United Nations Educational, Scientific and Cultural Organization.
+In an effort to preserve and strengthen the traditions of the traditional costumes, five non-governmental organizations in Norway have banded together to nominate the bunad for Intangible Cultural Heritage status through UNESCO, the United Nations Educational, Scientific and Cultural Organization.
 To assist us in this effort, we are calling upon the people of Norway to spread information, participate in discussions and submit statements of support.

 Who we are;